 Unless you’ve worked as a mechanic, it’s tricky to know how serious a breakdown is.
 It could be a simple (and cheap) fix or something much more serious.

-In this article, we’re looking at the pricier end of the scale at the 10 most common car repairs that’ll cost you a fortune.
+That said, in this article, we will be looking at the pricier end of the scale at the 10 most common car repairs that can cost you a fortune.

 #1 Timing Belt